Do your morning and evening skincare routine have to be different?

-- Salicylic acid: this exfoliant removes dead cells, unclogs the pores to get rid of pimples and blackheads and soothes redness.
-For your skin type, it’s probably gentle enough to be used daily, even with retinol.
-But if you’ve never used it before, alternate it with retinol, just to be on the safe side.
+- Salicylic acid: This exfoliant removes dead cells, unclogs pores to get rid of pimples and blackheads and soothes redness.
+Alternate it with retinol, just to be on the safe side.
 You can check out my fave salicylic acid exfoliants here.

 Want To Add More Products To Your Evening Skincare Routine?

 Wait, what if you have a toner, copper peptide serum or anything else you want to add to your evening skincare routine?
-You can totally use add it.
+You can totally add it in.
 Just follow these rules:

 The Bottom Line